Bucks County Domestic Violence Defense Attorneys

 - Criminal sexual conduct

 Criminal charges can result from an allegation of domestic abuse.
-Further, in New Jersey, a Temporary Restraining Order (TRO) or, in Pennsylvania, a Protection From Abuse Order (PFA) may be granted by the judge.
+In Pennsylvania, a Protection From Abuse Order (PFA) may be granted by the judge.
 This can prevent you from returning to your home or having any contact with affected individuals.

 Protecting Against Abusive PFAs and TROs